dubugc/towerbans/_posts/2025-06-07-Leaderboard-Bans-Loophole.md

 Here’s the second flaw they won’t acknowledge:
 They _can’t_ delete a banned player’s old score.

-That score the one that triggered the original ban is still stored in the database. <br>The only fix they’ve come up with is a cheap patch job: They’ve set the system to auto-refresh and remove flagged players from the leaderboard every cycle.
+That score, the one that triggered the original ban is still stored in the database. <br>The only fix they’ve come up with is a cheap patch job: They’ve set the system to auto-refresh and remove flagged players from the leaderboard every cycle.
 And that’s why leaderboard ban appeals can never succeed.

-Because if they lift the ban, your same score reappears, showing everyone the system never actually worked.
+**Because if they lift the ban, your same score reappears**, showing everyone the system never actually worked.

 They could rewrite the system to properly remove scores and allow **real appeals,** but that would risk breaking internal systems tied to achievements, stats, or milestones.
 The entire process is a facade, dressed up to look like fairness, and with only **6 actively playing users with leaderboard bans** - it’s not worth fixing, nobody is ever going to find out about these loopholes unless one of the 6 talks.